2008 Wimbledon Championships: Betting scandal

 There were allegations in a dossier that several matches, including eight at Wimbledon, were under suspicion of being fixed by professional gambling syndicates after bookmakers noted unexpected spikes in betting patterns.
 The dossier, released on the Sunday prior to the first day of play, had been commissioned by the Association of Tennis Professionals (ATP), Women's Tennis Association (WTA), International Tennis Federation (ITF), and four Grand Slams earlier in the year, and was compiled by bookmakers.
 An official said, "If you look at a tournament, you might see one match for £23,000 [in betting turnover], one for £27,000, one for £36,000 and one for £4.5m.
 It doesn’t take a genius to work out that something is going on in the last one."
 Betting on Wimbledon matches was popular in 2007, with over £420m wagered on bets.

-To help deal with any potential gambling problems, the All England Club restricted access to player's changing rooms this year, allowing only the player and their coach permission.
+To help deal with any potential gambling problems, the All England Club restricted access to players' changing rooms this year, allowing only the player and their coach permission.
 It was hoped that this would make communication between gamblers and players more difficult.
 Match fixing became a prominent issue in the media after the 2007 Orange Prokom Open, where the then World No. 4 Nikolay Davydenko came under suspicion of colluding with gamblers, and gambling company Betfair took the unprecedented step of voiding all bets on a match of his with Martín Vassallo Argüello.